mglev1n/echocv/README.md

 # echocv

+### Installation

-Our echo computer vision pipelines has a several dependencies including:
+Our echo computer vision pipeline has a several dependencies including:

 1. opencv
 2. tensorflow-gpu